-He is also the United Nations Foundation MicroGrid Work Group Chairman and presently serves a three year appointment as the Department of Commerce's federal advisor to NIST in its Smart Grid Federal Advisory Committee.
+He is also the United Nations Foundation MicroGrid Work Group Chairman and presently serves his second three year appointment as the Department of Commerce's federal advisor to NIST in its Smart Grid Federal Advisory Committee.

 He has 30 years' experience in large-scale system architecture, business strategy, and technology investment strategy.
 Terry also is very involved in technology research, funding and commercialization and works closely with major California universities.